programmfabrik/easydb-documentation/en/sysadmin/installation/installation.md

 ## Start

-The five components of the easydb are started with one command each.
+The six components of the easydb are started with one command each.

 Please integrate these commands into the respective init-system of your server.